ptv-logistics/xserverjs/premium-samples/poi-locator/README.md

 ## Prepare your data

 Now we want to display our locations on the map.
 The easiest way for Leaflet is to provide the data as [GeoJson](http://geojson.org/).
-I'm having some old location data stored in a Microsoft Access database (.mdb).
-So i've written [a tool which reads the .mdb and writes it to a text-file as GeoJson](https://github.com/ptv-logistics/PoiLocator/tree/master/tools/mdbtojson).
+We have some old location data stored in a Microsoft Access database (.mdb).
+Here is [a tool which reads the .mdb and writes it to a text-file as GeoJson](https://github.com/ptv-logistics/PoiLocator/tree/master/tools/mdbtojson).
 You need Visual Studio or [C# Express for Desktop](http://www.microsoft.com/en-us/download/details.aspx?id=40787) to run the tool.
 The same practice should also apply to Excel, .csv or "real" databases.

 GeoJson needs the coordinates as [WGS84](http://de.wikipedia.org/wiki/World_Geodetic_System_1984) values, which is some kind of de-facto standard for web maps.

 1. **If your source table has a Longitude- and Latitude-field (or Lon,Lat or WGS_x,WGS_y or similar)** - Then you're fine.
 This is what Leaflet expects.
-2. **If your data uses PTV coordinate formats (PTV_GEODECIMAL, PTV_MERCATOR, ...)** - Then you can use my little [GeoTransform](https://gist.github.com/oliverheilig/7029947) code snippet, which does the conversion for the various PTV formats.
+2. **If your data uses PTV coordinate formats (PTV_GEODECIMAL, PTV_MERCATOR, ...)** - Then you can use these code snippets, for [Java](http://rextester.com/QEY56375) and [.NET](http://rextester.com/WGC52360) which does the conversion for the various PTV formats.
 You can also try it online [here](http://jsil.org/try/#7029947).
 Before saving the point, you can convert it to Wgs84 with the Trans() function.
 3. **If you have coordinates in other spatial reference systems** - Then you should try to find out what kind of coordinates these are and use some 3rd-party tools to transform into WGS84.
 Or just jump to point 4.
 4. **If your data isn't geocoded (that means you only have addresses without coordinates)** - Then you can use PTV xLocate which is part of your xServer internet subscription.
 [You find a tutorial how to use xServer in C# here](http://xserver.ptvgroup.com/en-uk/cookbook/c/accessing-ptv-xserver-internet-in-net-applications/).